Whitebark pine that feeds grizzlies is threatened, US says – KION546

 Despite the losses, remaining whitebark populations are resilient enough to withstand disease and other problems for decades, she said.

 “We have found it is likely to become endangered with extinction in the foreseeable future, not that it is in danger of extinction now,” Kasdin said.
-“The species is still relatively widespread.”
+“The species is still relatively widespread throughout its extensive range.”

 Noah Greenwald with the Center for Biological Diversity said the decision not to designate critical habitat means whitebark stands could be harmed by construction of ski areas or other developments.